 For more information

-- ANSES's OPINION and REPORT on the updating of the PNNS guidelines: revision of the food consumption benchmarks (Soon in English)
+- ANSES's OPINION on the updating of the PNNS guidelines: revision of the food-based dietary guidelines

 - ANSES's OPINION on the updating of the PNNS guidelines: the establishment of recommendations on sugar intake